-- Preventing harm to unborn babies: If thalidomide is taken during pregnancy, it can cause severe birth defects or death to an unborn baby.
-Thalidomide is present in men's seminal fluid, and as a precaution, all male patients must use condoms during treatment, during dose interruptions and for at least 7 days following discontinuation of treatment if their partner is pregnant or is of childbearing potential and not using effective contraception. - Other side effects of thalidomide: These include severe heart disease. - Thalidomide Pregnancy Prevention Programme: This Programme is designed to prevent unborn babies being exposed to thalidomide.
+- Preventing harm to unborn babies: If thalidomide is taken during pregnancy it can cause severe birth defects or death to an unborn baby. - Other side effects of thalidomide: These include severe heart disease - Thalidomide Pregnancy Prevention Programme: This Programme is designed to prevent unborn babies being exposed to thalidomide.